Carbon Currency

 4. Store of Value

-Any currency pair may be used to communicate the market value of the carbon currency.
-On this website, the value is expressed in terms of the United States dollar (USD) because the USD is currently the world reserve currency.
-The carbon currency (CC) versus USD exchange rate is represented as “CC/USD”, which is the conventional way to articulate a currency pair in FX markets.
-The carbon currency (CC) is the “base” of the currency pair, and the USD is the “quote” of the currency pair.
-Note that the “/” symbol is not being used as a mathematical expression.
+Any currency pair may be used to communicate the market value of the XCC.
+On this website, the XCC’s value is expressed in terms of the United States dollar (USD) because the USD is currently the world reserve currency.
+The XCC versus USD exchange rate is represented as the “XCC/USD” currency pair.
+The XCC is the “base” of the currency pair, and the USD is the “quote” of the currency pair.
+Note that the “/” symbol is not a mathematical expression.

 5. Social Agreement

-To put the carbon exchange standard into a more contemporary context, consider that (a) the carbon currency will not be loaned into existence, and (b) the carbon currency will be issued as a debt-free reward payment with service-level conditions.
+To put the CES into a more contemporary context, consider that (a) the XCC will not be loaned into existence, and (b) the XCC will be issued as a debt-free conditional grant.
 The time value of money is traditionally viewed in terms of interest on loans and yields on investments.
-Given that national fiat currencies are typically loaned into existence by commercial banks, the time value of fiat currencies is conventionally understood in terms of interest rates.
-The time value of the carbon currency is unconventional because it will be synonymous with climate mitigation services that are managed in accord with the carbon exchange standard.
-These points are explained below in the sections that cover (6) reward price, (7) currency supply, and (8) currency demand (see Pricing Theory for more details).
+Given that national fiat currencies are mostly loaned into existence by commercial banks, the time value of fiat currencies is conventionally understood in terms of interest rates.
+The time value of the XCC is unconventional because it will be synonymous with the long-term benefits of climate mitigation.
+These points are explained below and in the sections that cover (6) reward price, (7) currency supply, and (8) currency demand (see Pricing Theory for more details).

 6. Reward Price

-Given that the unit of account of the carbon currency (CC) is 1 tonne (1000 kg) of CO2e mitigated for a 100-year duration, the above exchange rates can be expressed in terms of their equivalent physical units, as follows:
+Given that the unit of account of the XCC is 1 tonne (1000 kg) of CO2e strategically mitigated for 100 years or more, the above exchange rates can be expressed in terms of their equivalent physical units, as follows:

-CC/USD = USD per 1 tCO2e mitigated for 100-year duration
+XCC/USD = USD per 1 tCO2e strategically mitigated for 100 years or more

-CC/EUR = EUR per 1 tCO2e mitigated for 100-year duration
+XCC/EUR = EUR per 1 tCO2e strategically mitigated for 100 years or more

-CC/YEN = YEN per 1 tCO2e mitigated for 100-year duration
+XCC/YEN = YEN per 1 tCO2e strategically mitigated for 100 years or more

-CC/CNY = CNY per 1 tCO2e mitigated for 100-year duration
+XCC/CNY = CNY per 1 tCO2e strategically mitigated for 100 years or more

 7. Currency Supply